 Explore the Lion City and spend a day in colourful Chinatown – one of our fave neighbourhoods in Singapore to take the kids!

 Want to explore Singapore with the kids and find activities with lots of local flavour?
-Regardless of the time of year, Chinatown is always worth visiting with the kids in tow, especially during festivals like Chinese New Year and Mid-Autumn Festival!
+No matter the time of year, Chinatown is always worth visiting with the kids, especially during festivals like Chinese New Year and Mid-Autumn Festival!
 Discover the history behind that trendy and touristy veneer, chow down on some great street eats, and meander along the roads, soaking up the Chinese charm.
 And don’t forget to use this guide to Chinatown with kids for some happy family exploring opportunities!

 How to get to Chinatown